gavinhoward/bc/manuals/development.md

 ## Suggested Course

-TODO
+I do have a suggested course for programmers to follow when trying to understand this codebase.
+The order is this:

-0.	`bc` Spec.
+1.	`bc` Spec.
-1. Manpages.
+2. Manpages.
-2. Test suite.
+3. Test suite.
-3. Understand the build.
+4. Understand the build.
-4. Algorithms manual.
+5. Algorithms manual.
-5. Code concepts.
+6. Code concepts.
-6. Repo structure.
+7. Repo structure.
-7. Headers.
+8. Headers.
-8. Source code.
+9. Source code.

-From requirements to high level to low level.
+This order roughly follows this order:

+1. High-level requirements
+2. Low-level requirements
+3. High-level implementation
+4. Low-level implementation

+In other words, first understand what the code is *supposed* to do, then understand the code itself.

 ## Useful External Tools